Skip to content

 • Does the request come straight from the browser?
 Then it will have a Referer header that includes the linkup session name.

-In order to be in a position where LinkUp can actually route these requests based on the identifying information, Linkup needs to run a few components in different places.
+To route these requests based on the identifying information, Linkup needs to run a few components in different places.

 The Linkup Cloudflare worker is configured to intercept all requests that reach your Cloudflare zone.
 A Cloudflare zone is approximately equivalent to a domain, so if you have the domain example.com, it will intercept all requests that are made to *.example.com.
 This means is that linkup can function as a man-in-the-middle proxy between all requests that your application makes, and can reroute requests to the correct service based on its headers.